cloudControl/documentation/Add-on Documentation/Data Storage/MySQLd.md

     - Pre-configured Parameters - You can simply launch a MySQL Instance and connect your application within minutes without additional configuration.
-    - Automatic Software Patching - cloudControl will make sure that the MySQL software powering your deployment stays up-to-date with the latest patches.
+    - Automatic Software Patching - dotCloud will make sure that the MySQL software powering your deployment stays up-to-date with the latest patches.